 Create a New Virtual Machine giving it a temporary name, the required hardware version, and matching CPU, memory, SCSI controllers and network adapters.
 One additional setting you will need to take care with is that you match the Firmware option.
 Don’t worry about adding any hard disks.
 NB: If you have any dependencies for the original MAC addresses, if you take this route, you will need to note them and manually assign them to the new adapaters.

 Now, ensure you have a backup, as you should do before any work, and take a snapshot the original VM to give you a fast rollback should you need it (quiesce the memory if you so wish).
-Power off the VM and rename it, <name>_old for instance.
+Power off the VM and rename it,

 Edit the VM settings and note the location of the disk(s).